You’ve been diagnosed with lung cancer. What now?

 What is the Extent of My Lung Cancer?

-Once you’ve chosen an oncologist to treat your lung cancer, they will determine the type and stage of your lung cancer based upon the results of any biopsy and/or images taken.
+Once you’ve chosen an oncologist to treat your lung cancer, they will determine the type and stage of your lung cancer based on the results of any biopsy and/or images taken.
 The stage of your lung cancer will be a determining factor in the treatment that is recommended.

 At Virginia Oncology Associates, the lung cancer oncologist will recommend treatment for your individual situation and specific type of lung cancer.
 Because Virginia Oncology Associates has locations throughout Virginia and North Carolina, your lung cancer treatment can be provided at a clinic that is most convenient to your home or work.
 To learn more about the various types of treatment for lung cancer, visit our Lung Cancer Treatment Options section.